Last Updated: 2021-11-05

 - Symptoms may include fever, headache, runny nose, cough and muscle aches.

-- People who are infected usually start to feel sick between 18 hours and four days after coming into contact with someone who had influenza.
+- People who are infected usually start to feel sick between one to four days after exposure to the virus.

 - Influenza is often called “the flu,” but people use the term “flu” to refer to many other infections as well.